Recipes / Marry Me Galbijjim

 • 1/4 cup mirin

-• 1/2 large Korean pear, peeled and cored
+• 1/2 large apple or Korean pear, peeled and cored

 • 1/2 yellow onion